 Film Daily gave it a good review on initial release as a novelty that would draw patrons.

-Sound bytes, video captures of film frames, etc., can be found at the following websites:
+Sound bytes, video captures of film frames, etc., can be found at: http://www.badmovies.org/movies/tinytown/

-If you have a high speed cable or DSL connection, you can download or stream THE TERROR OF TINY TOWN from the Internet Archive website: http://www.archive.org/details/TheTerrorOfTinyTown1938_802
+You can download or stream THE TERROR OF TINY TOWN from YouTube and the Internet Archive:

 (Courtesy of Dave Butler)